Lucy Bronze: 2020–21

 On 8 September 2020, Bronze rejoined Manchester City on a two-year deal, following the conclusion of her contract with Lyon and her trophy-laden three-year spell there.
 Her new start at the club saw her beset with injury, but she recovered to have an impact later in the 2020–21 season.
 At the end of 2020, she placed third on the 100 best list produced by Offside Rule and The Guardian, and in March 2021 had contributed enough at City to still place fifth on the ESPN ranking of the top 50 women's players.
+At the end of this month, she made an impressive goal-line clearance to help City to a 2–1 win over Barcelona in the Champions League quarter-finals, though City lost on aggregate.

 2021–22

 She had another knee operation before the start of the 2021–22 season, restricting her play until the new year; at the end of 2021, she came in at 34th on the 100 best list, her first time outside the top 10 since the list began.
-With the club, she won the League Cup in 2022.
+In 2022, she won the League Cup with Manchester City, and had an episode of FIFA's documentary series Icons about her.
 After leaving City again over the summer of 2022, Bronze said that in her last year with the club she had not been completely happy or confident.
 The Guardian reported around the time that while Bronze and City manager Gareth Taylor did not mention it in public, there were tensions between them about Bronze's role in the City team.
+Bronze had said she would leave City at the end of her contract in 2022; with indications she would leave the WSL again, in May she was linked with potential moves to the National Women's Soccer League in the United States and, with Keira Walsh, to Spain; the Spanish media suggested that the pair would join Real Madrid as another City player, Caroline Weir, had just signed for the club.

-In her second stint with City, Bronze was sometimes used as a central midfielder alongside Keira Walsh during attacking play, offering more cover to allow the other midfielders to play as 'free 8' central attacking midfielders, with Bronze also taking build-up play duties, increasing her passing and attacking stats.
+In her second stint with City, Bronze was sometimes used as a central midfielder alongside Walsh during attacking play, offering more cover to allow the other midfielders to play as 'free 8' central attacking midfielders, with Bronze also taking build-up play duties, increasing her passing and attacking stats.